But I haven’t explored adaptogens yet, which are plants and herbs that contain bioactive compounds that can also support your brain.

 Natural healers have also been aware of Rhodiola’s benefits for centuries.
 Despite this, modern science is only now catching up and verifying its beneficial effects and health-promoting properties (27).

-5 Brain Health Benefits of Rhodiola
+5 Brain Health and Mental Health Benefits of Rhodiola

 As awareness of this remarkable herb increases, more and more people are starting to supplement with it so they can experience its multiple benefits.